GroMoKoSo/GroMoKoSo-Meta/docs/architecture_arc42.md

 The system will be separated into multiple microservices which will be deployed as Docker containers.
 Each service will be responsible for a specific domain except the UI service.
+The decision to use microservices instead of a monolithic architecture was taken with respect to expandability, maintainability, reusability and interchangeability.
+The decision to use microservices was also taken with respect to the stakeholders requirements to provide a complex architecture with the attributes mentioned above.

 These services include:
 - McpManagement